 New Research: Hot Tubs Improve Overall Health and Wellness, Part 7 of 7

 This is the final installment of a 7 part article series.
-Please visit the Bullfrog Spas Hot Tub Blog for preceding articles.
+Please visit the Bullfrog Spas Hot Tub Blog for additonal articles on health and wellness.

 Becker, B., Hildenbrand, K., Whitcomb, R. K., & Sanders, J. P. Biophysiologic Effects of Warm Water Immersion, International Journal of Aquatic Research and Education, 2009, 3, 24-37 © 2009 Human Kinetics, Inc.